Michael Alfred Peszke: Life

 Peszke was born in Dęblin, Poland, in 1932.
 After the outbreak of World War II and the Nazi and Soviet invasion of Poland, Peszke, his mother Eugenia Halina Grębocka Peszke, and his father Alfred Bartłomiej Peszke evacuated to France and Britain.

-After attending school in Scotland and England, Michael Alfred Peszke studied at Trinity College, Dublin University, and the Dublin University School of Medicine, where he received his medical degree.
+After attending school in Scotland and England, Michael Alfred Peszke studied at Trinity College Dublin, where he received his medical degree.
 From 1956 to 1960 he performed a psychiatric residency in Rhode Island and Connecticut in the United States, and in 1963 obtained his board certification.
 Until his retirement in 1999, he combined clinical work with research, teaching, and administrative duties, chiefly on the East Coast of the United States.

 Peszke died at his home in Wakefield, Rhode Island, on 17 May 2015.

 Peszke was professor emeritus of the University of Connecticut School of Medicine, Member Emeritus of the American College of Psychiatrists, and Distinguished Life Fellow of the American Psychiatric Association.
 He was a member of the Polish Institute of Arts and Sciences of America.